Naoshima, Japan’s Contemporary Art Island

 More and more ryokans – Japanese style inns – and AirBnBs are popping up in the region.
-We found an excellent AirBnB, a lovely beach house with a view to the Inland Sea in Uno, close to the ferry terminal.
+We found an excellent AirBnB, a lovely beach house with a view to the Inland Sea in Uno, close to the ferry terminal and the train station.

 Make sure to book your stay ahead online to ensure a place to stay, the options are still not plenty.
-Avoid the Golden Week, the busiest holidays period in the year.
+We recommend avoiding Naoshima during the Golden Week, the busiest holidays period in the year.

 The other articles written for this month’s ArtSmart Roundtable are:

 - Lesley of Culture Tripper – Georgia O’Keeffe Country, New Mexico

 - Christina of Daydream Tourist – Storytelling In Fabric: The Bayeux Tapestry

 - Alexandra of ArtTrav – Archaeology In The Garden

 - Ashley of No Onions Extra Pickles – ArtSmart Roundtable: Making the Most Out of Your Art Museum Experience